Cat safe succulents

 – If succulents begin to smell like urine, then your cat may have been using succulents as a litter box.

 – If the succulents start to look wilted or brown, then your cat may already be showing signs of dehydration from eating succulents.

 As long as you keep succulents out of reach for cats and other pets, you can enjoy succulents with your furry friends.

-For succulents to be safe around cats, they must be kept in places that are inaccessible for cats and other pets.
-Keeping succulents out of reach will keep your cat from getting a hold of them and ingesting the succulent leaves or plants inside.
+For succulents to be safe around cats, they must be kept in places that are inaccessible to cats and other pets.
+Keeping cat safe succulents out of reach will keep your cat from getting a hold of them and ingesting the succulent leaves or plants inside.